Access Services / Twin Cities CampusAccommodations

-- Sign up for each exam by completing this form.
+- Sign up for each exam by completing the Testing Accommodations Form.
 This form will go offline at 4:30 p.m. on Wednesday, May 3rd, and you will not be able to take the exam in our area without signing up prior to this time.

 - Come to the SSC and get an envelope for your instructors for each exam you plan to take in the SSC.
 These need to be distributed to your instructors no later than noon on Study Day which is Thursday, May 4th.

 - Your finals should be scheduled at the same time the class is testing unless you have three finals in one day.
 In that case, you need to communicate with your faculty regarding which exam you are requesting to change to another day.

 In some cases, students with disabilities may record their class lectures.
 The student is responsible for the set up of equipment and for the recording of the lecture.
 Once recorded, it may not be shared with other students.
 The professor and/or Access Services may stipulate conditions for recording.
 All files are to be erased, deleted, or destroyed at the end of the semester.